Conservation

 A journey with Dave is both educational and fun.
 He is active in a variety of organizations including serving as president of NC State’s Fisheries and Wildlife Alumni Association and Chairman of the Policy, Regulation and Trade Working Group for the North Carolina Partners in Amphibian and Reptile Conservation.
 When not traveling, he plays and watches sports, reads, writes, dabbles in the kitchen and enjoys spending time with family and friends.

-Andrew Durso is a herpetologist and researcher working on snakebite & snake identification at the University of Geneva.
+Andrew Durso is a herpetologist and researcher working on the ecology of amphibians and reptiles in the eastern United States.
 He was born in New York and grew up catching snakes in North Carolina.
 Andrew took his first trip with EcoQuest when he was 14 years old.